Queen Mary Hospital (Hanmer Springs): Rutherford Ward

 The Rutherford Ward was built in the 1940s to replace the Soldiers' Block as accommodation for male patients.
 It was named after local sheep farmer and benefactor Duncan Rutherford.
 It had two dormitories and single rooms which housed 65 beds.
+It was built in the Art Deco style and designed to have a second storey though this was never built.

 Other facilities in the block were hospital administration, the telephone exchange, the central kitchen from 1979, the pharmacy and the Hanmer district's medical centre and operating theatre.

 Spiritual Garden and other gardens

 The first medical superintendent, Percy Chisholm, encouraged tree planting.
 Species included chestnuts, redwoods, Pinus radiata, Scots pine, cherry trees and oak trees.
 The grounds between the Nurses' Hostel and the Chisholm Ward are planted with oak trees, a lawn and apple trees.

 In the 1990s, on the south side of the Rutherford Ward, a spiritual garden was created, funded by donations from former patients.
 The original proposal from the former patients was for a chapel but it had long been felt that a non-denominational spiritual area would be more appropriate; this complemented the development of the Taha Māori programme with its emphasis on, and sensitivity to, Māori culture and spirituality.
 The garden was planted with native species, in contrast to the exotic trees planted earlier in the grounds.
 Native species would also be familiar to patients from different parts of New Zealand.
 The garden design was based on the shape of a tree with a walkway as a trunk and native trees forming the branches.
 There was a pond, three mounds representing faith, hope and charity and pebble gardens.
 Sculptures were integral to the design.
 Four poupou (carved posts), from Hokianga, the Bay of Islands and Kaikōura, were donated in 1991and erected at a special hui (gathering).
 The poupou were removed by Ngāi Tahu in 2005.
 The garden was used for a Creative New Zealand Sculptural Workshop in 1993.
 The artists in attendance were John McDougall, Eric Korewha, Carolyn Menzies and Phil Price.

 A 2010 landscape report for the Hurunui District Council listed and assessed the trees and recommended that the spiritual garden be maintained.